 Please click here for the News Sheet, published weekly

-Please click here to find out how to get help - or to offer community support
+Please click here to find out how to get help from the community in COVID time

 From the Vicar, Revd Jules A. Barnes:

-However, we have an email list to keep everyone connected.
-If you would like to be on the circulation list for our weekly worship videos and other devotional material, news updates and so on, please email Ros Parker, the PCC Secretary, on email@example.com.
+If you would like to be on the email circulation list for our weekly worship links, news updates and so on contact Ros Parker, the PCC Secretary, on firstname.lastname@example.org.

-In the meantime, love and prayers to you and yours, and let us all be diligent in doing those things that are within our control to keep each other safe.
+Be assured of our love and prayers for you and yours, and let us all continue to be diligent in doing those things that are within our control to keep each other safe.

 If you know of anyone who regularly worships at St. Margaret's but does not have access to a computer, please do give them a call and share our weekly bulletins.
 Alternatively, please contact our Parish Administrator who will contact them.
 Many thanks for your help and support!

 The Annual Parochial Church Meeting was held on Wednesday 2nd September at 6pm in church.
 To read the 2019 Trustees' Annual Report and Accounts please download by clicking on the button below.